 The majority of evidence at this time identifies cognitive-behavioral or behavioral therapy as the most effective treatment approach currently available for OCD, anxiety disorders, and OC related disorders .
 CBT is a form of treatment that focuses on changing behaviours by understanding how thoughts, behaviours and feelings are interconnected and influence each other.
 I will work with you to help identify your goals, teach you skills on how to reach them, and assess/monitor your progress throughout treatment.
 CBT is collaborative and requires the participation of both the client and therapist.

 Exposure and exposure and response prevention (ERP) interventions represent a gold standard in the treatment of OCD, anxiety disorders and most OC related disorders.
 Anxious people often tend to avoid objects, activities, or places associated with their fears.
 They may also use special precautions to be able to cope.
 Avoidance behaviors and coping strategies known as “safety behaviours" as well as distraction, work in the short term, but end up making the problem worse in the long term.
-I will help you by providing you with the needed tools to overcome your fears.
+We will help you by providing you with the needed tools to overcome your fears.
 We will work together to determine what is maintaining your fears and then at a pace that is comfortable begin to confront the situations or activities that are making your anxiety stronger.

 A: When seeing a psychologist, you are protected by laws and ethical standards concerning your privacy and confidentiality.
 In the vast majority of cases, information discussed with a psychologist is protected by confidentiality.
 There are limits to confidentiality that will be discussed with you at your first session.
-I will provide you with a written summary of my practice's policies and guidelines for confidentiality during the consent to treatment process at your first session.
+We will provide you with a written summary of OAPS' policies and guidelines for confidentiality during the consent to treatment process at your first session.
 With your consent, there may be contact with your referral source, primary physician, or others in your circle of care.

 A: Unfortunately, Alberta Health Care does not provide coverage for psychological services.
 However, most group insurance plans provide partial or complete coverage.
 Services provided by a Registered Psychologist can be claimed as a medical expense and are tax-deductible.